 He will also choose challenges that build resilience over challenges that make his ego feel good for five minutes.

 Here’s the thing: an evolved man is not going to rise to every single challenge, big or small.
 He also has to be able to pick his battles carefully so as to conserve valuable energy, because energy is finite.

-So, rather than branching out and taking on true responsibility and adult challenges, these men will not feel loved enough, resourceful enough or worthy enough to really choose the challenges that will propel him to grow.
+So, rather than taking on true responsibility and adult challenges, these men will not feel loved enough, resourceful enough or worthy enough to really choose the challenges that propel him to grow.

 This could be because they’re still looking for mummy or daddy’s love and acceptance.

-A man who is always picking easy challenges, and cannot grow beyond that is probably not going to be able to lead himself or others very well because he will be more short-sighted and seeking short-term gratification.
+A man who is always picking easy challenges, and cannot grow beyond that is probably not going to be able to lead himself or others very well.
+This is because he will be more short-sighted and seeking short-term gratification.

 Sign number 7: He seeks to contribute to life, rather than take from it.

 An evolved alpha male can never remain alpha without the ability to contribute to his tribe, and to the people around him.

 Evolved men usually don’t get their thrills in life by going around taking from everyone to fill a hole that can never be filled.

 In fact, alpha males are a resourceful entity within themselves.
 They need their tribe too, of course.
 Every man in the tribe serve a great and necessary purpose.